What is Unified API - Everything That You Need To Know

 Table of Contents

-The conventional method of building integrations involved coding custom solutions for each application, leading to complex and time-consuming projects.
+The conventional method of building integrations involves coding custom solutions for each application, leading to complex and time-consuming projects.
 Organizations either dedicated their in-house engineers to the task or relied on external agencies, which often proved expensive.
 While this approach is still widely used, it lacks scalability and flexibility.

 One of the primary drawbacks of this approach is its complexity.
 Each integration project requires intricate coding, testing, and debugging, making the entire process time-consuming and resource-intensive.
 As applications and systems multiply within an organization, the integration projects pile up, creating bottlenecks that slow down the overall development process.
-Moreover, the complexity of the integrations often means that the maintenance and support overhead are high, requiring constant monitoring and updates to keep the connections functioning smoothly.
+Moreover, the complexity of the integrations often means that the maintenance and support overhead is high, requiring constant monitoring and updates to keep the connections functioning smoothly.

 But prior to anything else, Zapier made its entrance.